oaisd-ctc/reinventing-the-wheel-charlie-vanabbema-student/README.md

 ### ToLower Method Implementation

 #### To implement the ToLower method, you must reference its class (StringUtils) and the correct method (ToLower) as shown below.
-Enter the argument between the paranthesis.
+Enter an argument between the paranthesis.
 ```Csharp
 StringUtils.ToLower(input)
 ```